Follow the link below for full results and information from previous Tours

 Over the years, the Tour has taken regular progressive steps to ensure the events popularity and success with the most significant change coming in 1995 when the event successfully made the transition to a team's event and in 2002 when the event gained UCI status and became a registered category 2.2 UCI international Tour.

-In recent years, the Tour of Southland has attracted many international riders but during its 60 years of history there have only been two international riders who have won the Tour - Mel Powell (Australia) back in 1964 and American rider John Lieswyn in both 2002 and 2004.
+In recent years, the Tour of Southland has attracted many international riders but during its 60 years of history there have only been three international riders who have won the Tour - Mel Powell (Australia) back in 1964 and American rider John Lieswyn in both 2002 and 2004.
+Mitchell Lovelock-Fay - Australia 2014.

 |1980||A. Cuff||Palmerston North|